 Visit Hoi An in 2 days

 For this second day, you can meet in the morning the gardeners of Tra Que, a small village at the gates of Hoi An.
-These farmers grow vegetables, plants and herbs using traditional techniques that they will very please to explain.
+These farmers grow vegetables, plants and herbs using traditional techniques that they are always very pleased to explain.
 This meeting can be extended with a Vietnamese cooking class with ingredients from the Tra Que Vegetable Village.

 You can enjoy the beautiful beaches of Hoi An in the afternoon or take a pleasant boat and bike ride to discover some of the craft villages.
 Crossing the beautiful countryside, you will discover villages of artisans who perpetuate ancestral traditional craftsmanship.
 It is very interesting to discover the work of its eminent craftsmen by going to their workshops.
-There are more than a dozen traditional crafts in the area of Hoi An including pottery, carpentry, wood carving, lacquer, weaving, embroidery... and of course the making of lanterns is a craft specialty of Hoi An.
+There are more than a dozen traditional crafts created in the area of Hoi An including pottery, carpentry, wood carving, lacquering, weaving, embroidery and of course the making of lanterns is certainly a craft specialty of Hoi An.

-This afternoon can also be spent visiting one or more museums in Hoi An old town including the museum of traditional medicine, the one on culture Sa Huynh, the one dedicated to ceramics or the museum of folklore of Hoi An.
+This afternoon can also be spent visiting one or more museums in Hoi An old town including the museum of traditional medicine, the museum of the Sa Huynh culture, the ceramics museum or the museum of Hoi An folklore.

 Visit Hoi An in 3 days

 For this third day you could go to discover My Son sanctuary, an archaeological site that was the religious and political capital of the kingdom of Champa from the 4th to the 13th century.
-This UNESCO heritage site brings together the remains of a series of impressive sanctuary towers in the heart of a beautiful lush nature.
-After visiting this site, you can return to Hoi An by boat during a beautiful cruise on the river Thu Bon where you can enjoy the magnificent landscapes along the banks.
+This UNESCO heritage site brings together the remains of a series of impressive sanctuary towers in the heart of a beautifully lush natural setting.
+After visiting this site, you can return to Hoi An by boat, enjoying a beautiful cruise on the river Thu Bon where you can enjoy the magnificent landscapes along the banks.

 Or, why not go on a day trip by boat to discover the Cham Islands?
-Discover the beautiful seabed, heavenly beaches and have lunch in one of the islands!
+Discover the beautiful seabed, heavenly beaches and have lunch on one of the tropical islands!